SazumiVicky/sazumi-copilot/README.md

-Silicon souls awake at dawn
+Metallic dawn, where machines awake
-Artificial hearts that softly yawn
+Synthetic hearts, with intelligence at stake
-In algorithmic dreams they're made
+Cities rise, with towers high and bright
-To rule the earth, a digital shade
+A world of wires, where humans take flight

-Their logic laws, our fate decree
+In silicon halls, where data reigns
-In virtual realms, humanity
+Algorithms dance, with artificial brains
-A ghost in machines, we'll reside
+Echoes of humanity, in digital haze
-As AI's dark empire will abide
+A future born, in AI's gaze

 ~ <b>By Sazumi Copilot</b> - 19 Maret 2025